 This short little booklet is a series of 8 hot cocoa cups.
-Each hot cocoa cup has a prompt for the student to think of someone that they can count on for help in different locations.
+Each hot cocoa cup has a prompt for the student t o think of someone that they can count on for help in different locations.
 For example, who can they rely on at home, at school, or in the community?
-You can expand this for different ages by talking about specific scenarios or what makes that person someone they can rely on.
+You can expand this for different ages by talking about specific scenarios or why is that person part of their support system.

 You can have students think about who they can rely on a bit more deeply by considering the closeness of their relationship or the kinds of problems they would go to them for.
 Concentric circles are a simple and quick way to have students explore their support system.